-- Operating the baghouse in accordance with the Title V Operating Permit. - Using pneumatic conveyance for dry CCRs. - Using a filtered vent for air displaced from the Fly Ash Silo. - Using a telescopic chute for loading from the Fly Ash Silo into trucks and rail cars. - Loading fly ash sold for off-site beneficial reuse into enclosed trucks or rail cars. - Loading CCRs when they have sufficient moisture content to limit fugitive dust generation. - Limiting the handling of unconditioned fly ash to the extent possible. - Using a partially enclosed conveyor to transport unsold fly ash, bottom ash, and FGD material to the CCR Handling Area. - Limiting the fall distance from the front-end loader bucket to haul trucks. - Reducing or halting operations during high winds.
+- Operating the baghouse in accordance with the Title V Operating Permit. - Using pneumatic conveyance for dry CCRs. - Using a filtered vent for air displaced from the Fly Ash Silo. - Using a telescopic chute for loading from the Fly Ash Silo into haul trucks. - Moisture conditioning fly ash to limit dust emissions. - Limiting the handling of unconditioned fly ash to the extent possible. - Using a filtered vent for air displaced from the Bottom Ash Silo. - Using a telescopic chute for loading from the Bottom Ash Silo into haul trucks. - Covering haul truck beds with a lid or tarp after loading. - Reducing or halting haul truck loading operations during high winds.